 Unpacking the Software on Your Pi

-Having transferred the distribution file onto your Pi, unpack it with a command roughly like:
+Having transferred the distribution file onto your Pi, unpack it with:

 Configuring, Building and Installing

 $ cd ~/pidp8i $ ./configure && tools/mmake && sudo make install

 You may want to add options to the

 configure step, described

 Subsequent software updates and rebuilds should not require that you